-The Line Mountain School District has three types of funds:
+The Line Mountain School District has two types of funds:

 - Governmental funds Most of the District's basic services are included in governmental funds, which generally focus on cash flows and year-end balances.
 These statements provide a detailed short-term view that helps to determine the available resources that can be spent in the near future to finance the District's programs.
 Because this information does not encompass the long-term focus of the district-wide statements, we provide additional information with the governmental funds statements to explain the relationships between them. - Proprietary funds Services for which the District charges a fee are generally reported in proprietary funds.
-Proprietary funds are reported the same way as the district-wide financial statements. - Fiduciary funds The District is the trustee, or fiduciary, for assets that belong to others, such as the Student Activities Fund.
-The District is responsible for ensuring that the assets reported in these funds are used only for their intended purposes, and by those to whom the assets belong.
-All the fiduciary activities are reported in a separate statement of fiduciary net position.
-These activities are excluded from the district-wide financial statements because the District cannot use these assets to finance its operations.
+Proprietary funds are reported the same way as the district-wide financial statements.